-Today's Challenge: If You Love Your Book, Let Them Go!
+Today's Challenge: If You Love Your Book, Let It Go!

 Write your own literary message in a bottle.
-If you were to select on book title that you would consider releasing to the world, which book would it be?
+If you were to select a book to release to the world, which book would it be?
 And what brief note would you write inside the book to entice the reader to take the time to read it?

 Quote of the Day: A book is not only a friend, it makes friends for you.
 When you have possessed a book with mind and spirit, you are enriched.
 But when you pass it on you are enriched threefold. --Henry Miller

 1 - McCrum, Robert, William Cran, and Robert MacNeil.
 The Story of English.
 New York: Penguin Books, 1987.